Case Study: Labels for Difficult Surfaces Made Easy

-“Until Coreslab reached out to us, they had been tediously handwriting information directly onto their concrete construction materials with crayon sticks,” said Jason Golding, ID Label’s West Coast division manager.
+“Until Coreslab reached out to us, they had been tediously handwriting information directly onto their concrete construction materials with crayon sticks,” said Jason Golding, ID Label’s manager of quality assurance.

 “Needless to say, this method was cumbersome and labor-intensive,” Golding said.
 “The handwritten information faded or smeared quickly, and it wasn’t an effective way to track and inventory expensive construction materials for a multitude of high-value projects.”

 “We worked with Coreslab to test several different types of high-tack adhesives.
 We put the labels through a rigorous set of tests in some extreme environments.”

 Even more critically, with vital information degraded or lost, multimillion-dollar construction projects were at risk of delay.

 It was time to put the crayons away and implement a more concrete solution.

 ID Label proposed moving the company into a true state-of-the-art identification and asset management system.
 This involved: